rwnn7/road4-robust-object-detection/README.md

 The dataset is derived from a subset of COCO128 and includes four classes: person, car, truck, and traffic light.
 The objective is to compare model performance on clean images versus images affected by adverse visual conditions.

-The repository contains three files: **AI_assessment_Rawan.ipynb**, which includes the full pipeline for dataset preparation, training, and evaluation; **requirements.txt**, which lists the required Python dependencies; and **README.md**, which provides project instructions.
+The repository contains four files: AI_assessment_Rawan.ipynb, which includes the full pipeline for dataset preparation, training, and evaluation ,requirements.txt, which lists the required Python dependencies, README.md, which provides project instructions, and AI_assessment_Rawan_Report.pdf, which summarizes the methodology, experimental results, and analysis of the robustness improvements.

 To run the project, install the dependencies using `pip install -r requirements.txt`, then open **robust_yolov8_road4.ipynb** and run all cells.